- What is Harvard Law School?

 - What are the chances of admission for an international applicant vs. a domestically-educated student?

 Our admissions decisions are based on the Admission Committee’s experienced judgment applied to individual cases, and many factors are considered.
 The chances of admission for international and internationally educated prospective students are equivalent to those for domestically educated students.
-About 17% of the 1L students entering in 2017 were non-U.S. citizens.
+Please see our class profile for current information on the number of non-U.S. citizens in the 1L class.

 - How does Harvard Law School evaluate foreign transcripts?